 Those selected for NHSP will receive:

-- One hour of college credit upon successful completion of the program
+- Two hours of college credit upon successful completion of the program

 - University identification cards, which will enable them to use the Library and to participate in extra-curricular activities on campus at no charge

-The program is offered during the spring semester and each class meets once a week.
+The program will be offered January 17 through May 9, 2018, with each class meeting each Wednesday, 4:00 to 5:40 p.m.
 The program emphasizes an inquiry based, interdisciplinary approach to learning where the discrete disciplines of subject matter are related to one another in a design that matches the developmental needs of the participants and that helps to convert their learning in ways that are relevant to their discovery-oriented projects.

 The program attempts to track the participants' continued enrollment in high school, academic progress in science, graduation from high school and acceptance to an institution of higher education.

-All supplemental application matierals may be submitted to:
+All supplemental application materials may be submitted to: